MatteoMagnini/phd-course-low-rank-approaches/README.md

 # 5. Classification

-Using the original data, a Random Forest with 100 trees (default scikit-learning parameters) seems a good choice.
+K-nearest neighbours (default scikit-learning parameters) classification is performed on the original data and on the PCA data.
-The dataset is split into training and test set with a 50/50 ratio having care to preserve the class distribution in both sets.
+The dataset is split into training and test set with 80/20 train/test ratio having care to preserve the class distribution in both sets.
 The model is trained on the training set and then evaluated on the test set.
-The whole process is repeated 30 times and the average accuracy is 0.9696.
+Result metrics are:
+- Accuracy: 0.9677
+- F1 score: 0.9545
+- Precision: 0.954
+- Recall: 0.9677

-With the same methodology, the accuracy of the model is 0.9667 when the dataset is reduced to 6 dimensions using PCA.
+With the same methodology, the model is trained on the PCA data.
+Result metrics are:
+- Accuracy: 0.9684
+- F1 score: 0.9537
+- Precision: 0.9695
+- Recall: 0.9685

+The reduction of dimensionality does not seem to affect the classification performance.